Skip to Content

 Sweet tea in restaurants is usually made from black tea.

 After the tea has been brewed, and while it’s still hot, it’s sweetened with sugar or simple syrup.
+Sometimes it’s made with artificial sweeteners, like sweet n low as well.

 It can be flavored with lemon, peach, raspberry or mint.
 It can even be served spiked with vodka and other alcohol.